tensorpack/tensorpack/docs/tutorial/inference.md

 But sometimes you need a different one for inference.
 For example, you may need a different data layout for CPU inference, or you may need placeholders in the inference graph, or the training graph contains multi-GPU replication which you want to remove.
+In fact, directly import a huge training metagraph is usually not a good idea for deployment.

 In this case, you can always construct a new graph by simply:
 ```python
 a, b = tf.placeholder(...), tf.placeholder(...)
 # call symbolic functions on a, b
 ```

-The only tool tensorpack has for after-training inference is `OfflinePredictor`, a simple function to build the graph and return a callable for you.
+The only tool tensorpack has for after-training inference is [OfflinePredictor](../modules/predict.html#tensorpack.predict.OfflinePredictor), a simple function to build the graph and return a callable for you.
 It is mainly for quick demo purposes.
-It only runs inference on Python data, therefore may not be the most efficient way.
+It only runs inference on numpy arrays, therefore may not be the most efficient way.
-Check out some examples for its usage.
+Check out examples and docs for its usage.